danielabar/meblog/src/markdown/active_storage_form_errors.md

 <% end %>
 ```

-If you right-click on the download link and choose "Copy Link Address", you'll see a long token in the URL, starting with `eyJFcm...`.
-This is the `signed_id` we saw earlier in the debug session.
-This confirms that Active Storage uses this signed identifier to link to the file:
+Right-clicking the download link and selecting "Copy Link Address" reveals a long tokenized URL that begins with `eyJFcm...`.
+This is the same `signed_id` we saw earlier in the debug session, confirming that Active Storage uses this signed identifier to securely reference the file:

 ```
 http://localhost:3000/rails/active_storage/blobs/redirect/eyJfcmFpbHMiOnsiZGF0YSI6MSwicHVyIjoiYmxvYl9pZCJ9fQ==--42eb19d188a21278e0c6add2449a511283e28afe/receipt-1.pdf